Keynote Speaker · IIBA Global Board Director

 My talks don't offer ten tips.
 They offer an argument.
 One that will make you think differently about every meeting you walk into on Monday morning.

-I'm a Global Board Director for the International Institute of Business Analysis — representing 30,000 business analysts across 120 countries.
+I'm a Global Board Director for the International Institute of Business Analysis, representing 30,000 business analysts across 120 countries.
 My background in philosophy shapes how I approach these questions — trained to challenge assumptions, interrogate systems, and ask what we're not seeing.

-Every line was a quote.
+Every line was gold.

 Transcended the optics we present on the dashboard and went straight to the truth.
-Awesome presentation.

 This was the talk that should have been the keynote.